stephorc/huddle-landing-page/README.md

 ### Continued development

-I'd like to continue focusing on refactoring in future projects.
-I'm always awed when people can create sites in half the code I thought was necessary.
-It's like finding cheat codes to improve your favorite game.
+I'd like to continue focusing on flex/grid and refactoring, in future projects.

 ### Useful resources